 Valanciunas, Grizzlies handle Warriors for 5th straight win

-Valanciunas hit 13 of his 17 shots and also found time for a season-high 19 rebounds for Memphis, which outshot Golden State 45 percent to 38 and outrebounded the guests 60-47.
-The 31 points were one off Valanciunas' season-high, set in December at Chicago.
-The 19 rebounds were his most since pulling 20 at Phoenix last March.
+Valanciunas hit 13 of his 17 shots from the field and also grabbed a season-high 19 rebounds for Memphis, which outshot Golden State 45 percent to 38 and outrebounded the Warriors 60-47.
+The 31-point total was one off Valanciunas' season high, set in December at Chicago.
+The 19 rebounds were his most since he pulled down 20 at Phoenix last March.

 Ja Morant also recorded a double-double for the Grizzlies with 11 points and a game-high 10 assists, while Tyus Jones and Grayson Allen each added 11 points.
 De'Anthony Melton had 10 and Brandon Clarke scored nine to go with 11 rebounds.
-D'Angelo Russell returned from a six-game absence with a sore shoulder to pour in a game-high 34 points for the Warriors, who lost their season-high eighth straight.
+D'Angelo Russell returned from a six-game absence (sore shoulder) to score a game-high 34 points for the Warriors, who lost their season-high eighth straight.

 Fifteen of Russell's 34 points came on five 3-pointers.
-Golden State shot 17-for-34 from behind the arc in defeat.
+Golden State shot 17-of-34 from behind the arc in defeat.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)